-Car insurance discounts run the gamut.
-For instance, there are car insurance discounts for teachers and auto insurance discounts for students.
-Some places offer discounts based on good driving records and other offer discounts for carrying the insurance for a length of time.
+Almost every major insurer offers multiple automobile insurance discounts and many of them are generally easy to earn.
+There are car insurance discounts for teachers and students.
+Some places companies offer discounts based on good driving records and others offer discounts for carrying insurance for a specified length of time.

 Types of car insurance discounts

 Depending on a number of factors, insurance companies probably have a discount for you.
 Here’s an overview of how to get discounts on car insurance.

 Many insurance companies offer special car insurance discounts for particular professions.
 Other discounts may apply to you depending on your age or your service in the military.

 Best car insurance companies with discounts for teachers

 If you are an educator, either in K-12 classrooms or the college campus, you may be able to find discounts from insurers, including these below:

 - Farmers — In addition to discounts for teachers, Farmers also offers occupational discounts to select groups such as doctors, RNs, police and firefighters.